Oracle lays off thirty thousand and then AI replaces them

 The paradox of training your own replacement 🤖

 Former Oracle employees claim that for months they labeled data, corrected errors, and validated responses from language models to improve their accuracy.
 Without knowing it, they were building the tools that would automate their own functions.
-The company justifies the move by stating that AI reduces operational costs and accelerates cloud product development, while the laid-off workers face a job market where they compete against machines they themselves fine-tuned.
+The company justifies the move by pointing out that AI reduces operational costs and accelerates cloud product development, while the laid-off workers face a job market where they compete against machines they themselves fine-tuned.